markwartman1/inventorySystem/README.md

 #### ExceptionUtility Class

-The ExceptionUtility Class handles all of the Exception handeling of the program where it is programmed in a way that it can be used by multiple classes.
+The ExceptionUtility Class handles all of the Exception handeling of the program where it is programmed in a way that it is reused by multiple classes.

 ## View & Controller Classes